What Is Medigap? Medicare Supplement Plans Explained

 - Home health services

 Part B covers:

 - Preventive services (such as wellness visits and screenings)

 - Medically necessary services (such as ambulance services and durable medical equipment)

 Part A and Part B will help pay for many medical expenses, but there are gaps in the coverage.
 If you are relatively healthy, you may not think you have to worry about out-of-pocket expenditures, but what if your health changes due to an injury or illness?
-Deductibles, premiums, copayments, or coinsurance can add up and the result can be overwhelming.
-At the time of a medical crisis, injury, or diagnosis of a chronic condition, the last thing on your mind should be financial worry.
+Deductibles, premiums, copayments, or coinsurance can add up.
+Original Medicare does not provide an annual out-of-pocket maximum limit, so your expenses can certainly get overwhelming if you have a medical crisis, injury, or diagnosis of a chronic condition.
+During difficult health incidents, the last thing on your mind should be financial worry.
 Unfortunately, many Medicare recipients are living on limited incomes, and excessive medical bills can sabotage your carefully planned budget.
 There are ways to help supplement your Medicare insurance.
 Supplemental insurance plans, known as Medigap, may help alleviate your stress.

 What is Medigap coverage?